Zwidek/bookweb/README.md

-# BookWeb
-Strona internetowa umożliwiająca sprzedaż / kupno książek.
-Można wykorzystać testowe strip credit card do złożenia zamówienia

-Gotowa strona do testowania: https://bookwebmgr.azurewebsites.net/

-Funkcjonalności

-•	Rejestracja przy użyciu Facebooka oraz wykorzystanie funkcji „potwierdzenia” rejestracji poprzez email

-•	Dodawanie nowych kategorii

-•	Dodawanie nowych książek

-•	Tworzenie nowych użytkowników z podziałem na ich uprawnienia (admin, użytkownik specjalny, pracownik, zwykły użytkownik)

-•	Koszyk zakupów
+Website for selling / buying books.
+You can use a test strip credit card to place an order

+Ready website for testing: https://bookwebmgr.azurewebsites.net/

+Functionalities

+• Registration using Facebook and using the "confirmation" function of registration via email

+• Adding new categories

+• Adding new books

+• Creating new users with the division into their permissions (admin, special user, employee, ordinary user)

-•	Zamówienie zakupu
+• Shopping basket

-•	Wysyłanie emaila do klienta po zakupie

-•	Walidacja danych – przy dodawaniu książek, przy rejestracji użytkownika, przy dodawaniu kategorii książek

-•	Zmiana nr telefonu

-•	Płatność kartą
+• Purchase order

-•	Wykorzystanie gotowych bibliotek skryptowych
+• Sending an email to the customer after the purchase

+• Data validation - when adding books, when registering a user, when adding book categories

+• Change the phone number

+• Payment by card

+• Use of ready-made script libraries

-•	Implementacja na chmurze Azure
+• Implementation on the Azure cloud

-Będą 4 opcje użytkowników + użytkownik niezalogowany

-•	Admin – tworzenie użytkowników oraz wszystkie pozostałe funkcjonalności

-•	Użytkownik specjalny (firma) – możliwość zakupu książek z możliwością 30 dniowym opóźnieniem płatności za zakup książki.

-Logowanie: company@gmail.com hasło:Test12345!

-•	Pracownik – sprzedaż książek

-Logowanie: employee@gmail.com hasło:Test12345!

-•	Użytkownik zalogowany – przeglądanie książek, zakup książek

-Logowanie: individual@gmail.com hasło:Test12345!

-•	Użytkownik niezalogowany – przeglądanie książek

-Do przetestowania płatności kartą:

-4242424242424242 – nr karty
+There will be 4 user options + user not logged in

+• Admin - creating users and all other functionalities

+• Special user (company) - the possibility of purchasing books with a 30-day delay in payment for the purchase of a book.

+Login: company@gmail.com password: Test12345!

+• Employee - selling books

+Login: employee@gmail.com password: Test12345!

+• Logged in user - browsing books, buying books

+Login: individual@gmail.com password: Test12345!

+• User not logged in - browsing books

+To test card payments:

+4242424242424242 - card no

-xxx – cvc karty
+xxx - cvc card

-data – aby z przyszłości
+date - to come from the future